TomK32/tomk32.github.io/_posts/2018-08-04-stimulus-component-calculator.md

 The data-action has three event listeners simply because stimulus is opinionated about what events to listen to.
-We need more to update the result on key-strokes (keyup) and update it when the users hits enter to submit the form (keydown)
+We need more to update the result on key-strokes (keyup) and update it when the users hits enter to submit the form (keydown).

+Here's the `coffeescript` source for the controller.

 ```coffeescript
 import { Controller } from "stimulus"